-- Determines the impact of a proposed development on a cultural heritage resource - Identifies any cultural heritage resources, including built or natural heritage and cultural heritage landscapes, present on the site and summarizes its historical development - Identifies potential mitigation and conservation strategies to protect the cultural heritage resources present on the site

-Provides recommendations and conclusions regarding the most appropriate mitigation and conservation strategies for identified heritage resources in relation to the proposed development
+- Determines the impact of a proposed development on a cultural heritage resource - Identifies any cultural heritage resources, including built or natural heritage and cultural heritage landscapes, present on the site and summarizes its historical development - Identifies potential mitigation and conservation strategies to protect the cultural heritage resources present on the site - Provides recommendations and conclusions regarding the most appropriate mitigation and conservation strategies for identified heritage resources in relation to the proposed development

 An HIA may be requested when a proposed development has the potential to impact an identified cultural heritage resource.
+An HIA may also include an Urban Design Addendum to address the impact of the proposed development on the wider urban fabric and ensure that it is context-specific and enhances the City's existing historic urban landscapes.
 In general, an HIA will be requested when an application is submitted under the Planning Act which directly involves or is adjacent to an identified heritage property or cultural heritage landscape, including a heritage conservation district.
 An HIA will also be requested with an application to demolish a heritage property.